 INTEGRATED PAIN MANAGEMENT and Addiction Treatment in Georgia

 Back pain, neck pain, knee pain, generalized pain – an estimated 15% of Americans suffer with chronic or persistent pain.
-Alleviating pain is necessary for people to have a good quality of life.
-But treating pain becomes more complicated when individuals become dependent on or addicted to prescription painkillers or illegal opioids.
+Alleviating chronic pain is necessary for people to have a good quality of life.
+But treating chronic pain becomes more complicated when individuals become dependent on or addicted to prescription painkillers or illegal opioids.

 Renowned Expert in Pain and Addiction Medicine